wwlin1198/ma-personal/README.md

 =========
 1. Go to examples folder

-To run the DQN, run random_agent.py
+To run the DQN, run random_agent.py \n
 To run interactive agent for development run interactive_agent.py